haikieu/NSUserDefaults-SevenSecurityLayers/README.md

 ```objective-c
 #import "NSUserDefaults+SevenSecurityLayers.h"
 ```
-Initilize a secured UserDefaults with a secret key.
+Initialize a secured UserDefaults with a secret key.
 ```objective-c

 //Recommend: Should put the secret key in implementation file to secure your key.